 Projects / Initiatives

-The project is about documenting and celebrating the lives of Papua New Guinea’s nation builders and we are looking to identify a group of writers to collaborate and conduct historical research about significant and representative Papua New Guineans.
+The project is about documenting and celebrating the lives of Papua New Guinea’s nation makers and we are looking to identify a group of writers to collaborate and conduct historical research about significant and representative Papua New Guineans.

 Who can apply